Open This Route in a New Window

 If driving further up the valley to the second set of coordinates, hike down to the creek in a SW direction, so as to avoid any willows, cross over and head up an open chute, aiming for the edge of the trees on the north side of the chute to help avoid willows.
 Then angle back along the edge of the trees to the NNE to gain the same basin mentioned above.

 Once in the large WNW facing basin, head up on moderately steep terrain with mostly tundra to walk on and hike all the way to the saddle at 12,900 ft.
 Though it does not show on the USGS quad, there may a stream flowing down this drainage.
 If hiking in from the more northerly coordinates, as you head up through the forest you may encounter an old cabin and another one at tree line.
 About half way up the basin, you may also find an old trail that switchbacks its way upward.
 This old trail would appear and disappear at times, so we largely ignored it.
-Once you arrive at the saddle, for UN13,345, turn south and follow the ridge line to the summit about .7 mile away over mostly tundra with some rock.
-The summit is rather flat.
-You'll only need to gain about 450 more feet in elevation from the saddle.
-Return by the same route.
-Another alternative would be to hike to the summit of Emma Burr first, then follow the connecting ridge to UN13,345, return to the common saddle and descend the same way you came up.
+Once at the saddle, follow the ridge to the Emma Burr summit north, with increasing rock & talus amid the tundra.